Neuro-Affirming Autism & ADHD Assessments for Teens

 Inclusive rates:

-The clinical interview session for your evaluation (which is when we sit down to talk and learn about you) can be in-person or via video.
-It is typically is up to 1.75 hours for ADHD, up to 2.75 hours for autism, and up to 3.75 hours for combined evaluations.
-Most of the session will be with you, since you know yourself best!
-However, we do have a conversation with your adult(s) to get extra info; you can participate in this conversation too — we will all chat to figure out how you want to approach this!
-You and your adult(s) can choose to complete optional assessments to learn more about your traits, as well.
-(We recommend doing these if you’re using the report for college.)
-We can also provide similar assessments to your teacher, if there’s one who you feel knows you really well.
-Your written report is long and detailed, designed to be a guidebook for your continued self-discovery.
-The overall evaluation process takes your clinician an average of 10-11 hours.
+The clinical interview session for your assessment (which is when we sit down together to learn about you) can be in-person or via video.
+It is typically is up to 2.75 hours for ADHD, up to 3.75 hours for autism, and up to 4.75 hours for combined assessments.
+(We can divide the combined evaluation into one 3-hour plus one 2-hour block!)
+The session can be with you alone and then your adult(s) after, or with you two together — it’s up to you!
+You and your adult(s) can also choose to complete optional measures (at home, virtually).
+We do recommend doing these if you’re seeking college accommodations.
+Your written report will be detailed, as it’s designed to be a “guidebook” for your ongoing self-discovery; it includes resources, recommendations, and a comprehensive education accommodation letter, plus a letter for work.
+The overall evaluation process takes your clinician an average of 12-14 hours.

 Our Process